Pradumnasaraf/gencli/README.md

 Available Commands:
-  help        Help about any command search      Ask a question and get a response
+  help        Help about any command image       Know details about an image (Please put your question in quotes) search      Ask a question and get a response (Please put your question in quotes)

 Flags:
   -h, --help   help for gencli
 ```

->  eg: gencli search how big is google
+>  eg: gencli search "What is kubernetes" --words 525
->  eg: gencli search what is kubernetes --words 525
+>  eg: gencli image "What is this image about?" --path /path/to/image.jpg --format jpg

 ### 📜 License